 Plans to commemorate the 75th anniversary of General Douglas MacArthur’s Leyte Landings on October 20, 1944, are now being finalised.

-The Mayor of Palo Town, Remedios L Petilla, said today (Monday, April 29) that the event would be attended by some of the dwindling band of surviving World War II veterans.
+The Mayor of Palo Town, Remedios L Petilla, has said that the event would be attended by some of the dwindling band of surviving World War II veterans.
 These men are now in their nineties or even hundreds.